DataDog/datadog-ci/src/commands/sbom/README.md

 ### Environment variables

-The following environment variables must be defined
+The following environment variables must be defined:

  - `DD_SITE`: the [Datadog site](https://docs.datadoghq.com/getting_started/site/#access-the-datadog-site)
  - `DD_APP_KEY`: the App Key to use